Characters of Kingdom Hearts: Kairi

 Kairi (カイリ) is the main female protagonist of Kingdom Hearts and Sora and Riku's best friend.
 She is a non-playable character in most games, but debuts as a playable character in the Re Mind scenario of Kingdom Hearts III.
 As one of the seven Princesses of Heart, she was cast adrift from her homeworld of Radiant Garden at a young age as part of Xehanort's experiment to locate the key bearer, which eventually brings her to the Destiny Islands, piquing Sora and Riku's interest in other worlds.
 Birth by Sleep reveals that her arrival on the islands was the result of an encounter with Aqua, who gives the four-year-old Kairi a protective charm to shield her from the darkness; Kairi gains the ability to wield a Keyblade after touching Aqua's Keyblade.
+Nomura has stated that Kairi's name can be interpreted as "sea", as the on'yomi pronunciation of the Japanese word for "sea" is kai (海).
+Kairi also appears in Super Smash Bros.
+Ultimate as a spirit.